-Additional rights of parents/guardians and eligible students concerning a student's special education records are explained in the Handbook on Parents 'Rights and the North Carolina Policies Governing Services for Children with Disabilities.
+Additional rights of parents/guardians and eligible students concerning a student's special education records are explained in the Handbook on Parents 'Rights and the North Carolina Palicies Governing Services for Children with Disabilities.

-Student Records Request Policy

-North Carolina Public Schools, along with Sterling, use an electronic student database.
-Once a student signs up for another school, a request is sent to Sterling, and records are released to the school.
-Once we receive a student record request, the student is dropped from our enrollment and the position is filled with another student.
+tudent Records Request Policy lorth Carolina Public Schools, along with Sterling, use an electronic student database.
+Once a student signs up for Inother school, a request is sent to Sterling, and records are released to the school.
+Once we receive a student record equest, the student is dropped from our enrollment and the position is filled with another student.

-Expungement of Disciplinary Information From Student Records
+Expungement of Disciplinary Information From Student

-The official record of each student enrolled in Sterling Montessori shall be permanently maintained in the files until after the student graduates, or should have graduated, from high school.
+cords e official record of each student enrolled in Sterling Montessori shall be permanently maintained in the files until er the student graduates, or should have graduated, from high school.

 The official record shall contain, as a minimum, adequate identification data including date of birth, attendance data, grading and promotion data, and such other factual information as may be deemed appropriate by the school.
 Each student's official record also shall include notice of any long-term suspension or exclusion imposed pursuant to G.S.
-115C-390.7 through G.S.
 115C-390.11 and the conduct for which the student was suspended or excluded.
 The President of the LHU Board shall expunge from the record the notice of suspension or exclusion if the following criteria are met:

-- One of the following persons makes a request for expungement: - The student's parent, legal guardian, or custodian. - The student, if the student is at least 16 years old or is emancipated. - The student either graduates from high school or is not excluded or suspended again during the two-year period commencing on the date of the student's return to school after the exclusion or suspension. - The President of the LHU Board determines that the maintenance of the record is no longer needed to maintain a safe and orderly school.

-• The President of the LHU Board determines that the maintenance of the record is no longer needed to adequately serve the child.
+- student either graduates from high school or is not excluded or suspended again during the two-year period nmencing on the date of the student's return to school after the exclusion or suspension. - The President of the LHU Board determines that the maintenance of the record is no longer needed to maintain a safe and orderly school. - The President of the LHU Board determines that the maintenance of the record is no longer needed to adequately serve the child

 The President of the LHU Board may opt to expunge the disciplinary record even if not requested by the parent, legal guardian, custodian, or student, if all the other provisions have been met.